Why is my evaporator coil not working

 HVAC

-The answer to 'why is my evaporator coil not working' is that there are several common causes, including a refrigerant leak, a problem with the blower fan, or a buildup of dirt and debris.
-Symptoms may include warm air coming from the vents, high energy bills, and poor cooling performance.
+The answer to 'why is my evaporator coil not working' is that the evaporator coil is likely not functioning properly, which can be caused by a variety of issues such as a refrigerant leak, a clogged air filter, or a problem with the blower fan.
+Symptoms may include warm air coming from the vents, the AC system not cooling effectively, or ice buildup on the coil.

 Step-by-Step Guide